Solutions

 Start Successfully Inspecting Solar PV Systems with Thermal Imaging Drones

 This is the second part of the two-part series on the most effective and efficient ways to inspect a solar PV system with a thermal imaging UAV (drone) also equipped with a high-definition visual (RGB) camera.
-Read part one of the series here
+Read part one of the series here.

 This article presents detailed information about technical requirements and best practices that you must follow to correctly inspect a solar PV system and obtain aerial inspection data (site imagery) to the highest standard.
 This is necessary for correct analysis and accurate and detailed inspection deliverables and reports.
 The following paragraphs will break down the correct inspection practices, and a post-inspection checklist created using best-practices from drone pilots with 100s of successful aerial PV inspections.